A characterisation of the reconstructed birth-death process through time rescaling: Birth-death process with Bernoulli sampling

 For $\tau \to \infty$ and fixed $\psi \in (0,1]$, we have $\rho_\gamma(\tau) \to \infty$ and $e^{-\rho_\gamma(\tau)} \to 0$, so $P_{ij}(\tau) \to 0$ for all $j \neq 0$, and $P_{i0}(\tau) \to 1$.
 This implies that two individuals sampled at the present will eventually find a common ancestor in the past with probability 1.

 The distribution of time to origin, using \eqref{origin_cdf}, is given by:

 and its density, using \eqref{origin_pdf}, is

+Note that this agrees with \eqref{origin_lambda_mu} for the case $\psi = 1$.
 This result is also obtained in \citet[Lemma 3.1]{stadlersampling}.
 We note that although the outcome is identical, the derivation given above is significantly simpler, and follows directly from the properties of the RRP as a stochastic process.
 In particular, the distribution function is immediately obtained from knowing the death rate; moreover, to obtain the pdf we do not need to integrate over the prior for the time of origin, as this is implicit in the time reversal.

 Using \eqref{wait_pdf}, the waiting time to the $k$-th event is given by: